mchaaar/OdysseySong/README.md

-Hackathon game.
+Old Hackathon game.
 Made in C# and PHP.
 Unity for the C# side and Symfony for PHP.